Jim3Things/CloudChamber/docs/EditCompileDebugCheckinSequence.md

 either send the comments as is, request further changes or approve the PR.

-If further edits to the change are needed, the updates are made to the
-\<new-branch\> branch in the local repository, built, tested and verified as before and then committed to the local branch.
-Then these further updates are added to the current PR by publishing them to the main repository using the same process as for the initial publish, and providing the branch names match i.e. from \<new-branch \> in the local repository to \<new-branch\> to \<new-branch\> in the main repository, the new updates will be added to the PR and the author can request a re-review (using the github.com site).
+# Replying to Code Review Comments

+Code Reviews frequently leads to comments on the change being considered.
+These can range from requests for clarification or questions on specific parts of the change.
+These result in a conversation between the reviewer and the author using the ability to “reply” to comments on the github.com site.

+Sometimes a reviewer may make requests and/or suggestions for updates to the change.
+Often, it is the author who choses to make further edits to the proposed change as a result of conversations on the review comments.

+Generally, a very similar sequence of actions is taken to those for the initial change, but rather than create a new branch, the further edits are made in the (still) existing \<new-branch\> in the local repository.

+  - git checkout \<new-branch\>

+will switch the current branch to \<new-branch\> and then the author updates the change using the same sequence as for the initial change, that is

+  - edit

+  - compile

+  - debug

+  - commit

+  - project wide compile

+  - project wide build

+  - project wide test

+and finally when the update is ready, the new “commits” are published to the main repository.
+If using the “Github Desktop” utility, it will offer an option to push the new changes to “origin” which will add the new set of edits to the existing change currently undergoing Code Review.

+Once the publish has been done, the author should visit the github.com web site and go to the page for the existing pull request.
+The page should list all the “commits” forming the change which should include the changes made during the initial pull request creation and also the additional commits which were subsequently added when updates were made to the change.

+When the author is happy, they should switch back to the “Conversation” tab where on the right side of the page the list of reviewers will provide an option to request a re-review.
+Clicking on this will send mail to the reviewers to notify them of the new update.

 # Merge